- Undergraduate Students

 Research Made Easy

-The Library Database improves the quality of your papers because they contain credible and reliable sources.
-Many classes and programs require the use of scholarly sources like the ones found in the Library Database.
+The databases improve the quality of your papers because they contain credible and reliable sources.
+Many classes and programs require the use of scholarly sources like the ones found in the databases.

-There are many more databases to choose from including specialized databases such as:
+There are many databases to choose from including specialized databases such as:

 - Business Source Complete